inne-dev/inne-welcome/README.md

 ## 📄 License

-This project is private.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/inne-dev/inne-welcome/issues).

 ## 👨‍💻 Author